 Jed Ruccio helps private and government clients to draft contracts for goods, services and construction.
 Whether or not he is involved in the contracting process, Jed represents clients in mediation, arbitration and litigation to resolve disputes regarding contract performance.
 His litigation work has included protests challenging the award or denial of state issued contract or license.
 He chairs the Construction and Real Estate Section of the firm’s Business Litigation Group.

-Clients have included school districts and public agencies as well as retail, housing development, casino, pharmaceutical and gas and electric utility companies.
+Clients have included general contractors, state agencies, schools, medical offices and retail, housing development, casino, pharmaceutical, and gas & electric companies.
+Recent engagements include:

-- Developed and implemented program to lease out space on 47 state facilities for attachment of broadband equipment to increase internet access for underserved areas;
+Developing and implementing a state program to lease out space on state facilities for attachment of broadband equipment to increase internet access for underserved areas;

-Prior to joining the firm, Mr. Ruccio was Chief of the Bid Protest Unit in the Massachusetts Attorney General's Office, which is where he developed his expertise in public bidding law.
+Prior to joining the firm, Jed was Chief of the Bid Protest Unit in the Massachusetts Attorney General's Office, which is where he developed his in-depth knowledge of public bidding laws.
 He served as the chief hearing officer for all public contract disputes filed with the AG, issuing over 100 bid protest decisions.
-He gained litigation experience and knowledge of the wage and hour laws applicable to construction and other industries while prosecuting violations of the bidding and wage laws enforced by the AG.
-He also developed a familiarity with the construction and regulatory community serving as the AG's liaison to state agencies, municipal organizations and trade organizations.
+He prosecuted violations of the bidding and wage laws enforced by the AG.
+He also developed a familiarity with the construction and regulatory community while serving as the AG's liaison to state agencies, municipal organizations and trade organizations.

 Jed was recently named an Empire State Counsel Honoree in recognition of his pro bono service, which has included family law and immigration work for Kids In Need of Defense (KIND).
 He has been recognized as a Super Lawyers Massachusetts Rising Star in 2009 - 2012.
 Super Lawyers is published by Thomson Reuters.
 Click here for their methodology.
 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.